arielherself/espresso/README.raw.md

 <p align="center">Origin: <a href="https://www.economist.com/the-world-in-brief">https://www.economist.com/the-world-in-brief</a><hr>

 The<strong> Federal Reserve</strong> raised its benchmark interest rate by half a percentage point.
 That follows four consecutive three-quarter-point increases and brings the federal-funds rate to a range between 4.25% and 4.5%, its [highest since 2007](https://www.economist.com/leaders/2022/09/14/to-fix-americas-inflation-problem-the-federal-reserve-must-go-big).
-Policymakers’ median forecast is that interest rates will hit 5.1% in 2023, and that GDP will grow by 0.5% next year.
+Policymakers’ median forecast is that interest rates will hit 5.1% in 2023, and that American GDP will grow by 0.5% next year.

 Istanbul’s mayor, <strong>Ekrem Imamoglu</strong>, was sentenced to two years and seven months in prison for insulting the elections authority.
 The conviction could prevent the [rising star](https://www.economist.com/europe/2019/06/24/the-oppositions-new-star-deals-turkeys-president-a-stinging-blow) of Turkey’s secular opposition party from being reelected as mayor of the country’s largest city.
 It could also block a possible [challenge](https://www.economist.com/the-world-ahead/2022/11/18/turkeys-centenary-could-mark-the-end-of-the-erdogan-era) to the incumbent Recep Tayyip Erdogan in next year’s presidential election.